 At least 90% of the Fund's assets (other than cash and derivatives without a rating) are used to achieve the environmental or social characteristics promoted by that Fund.
 A low portion of the Fund contain assets that do not promote environmental or social characteristics.
 Examples of such instruments include derivatives, cash and cash deposits, certain target funds and investments with temporarily divergent or absent environmental, social, or good governance qualifications.
-At least 2.00% of the Fund's assets may be invested in sustainable investments.
+At least 3.00% of the Fund's assets may be invested in sustainable investments.
 The minimum percentage of investments aligned with the EU Taxonomy is 0.01%.
 The Investment Manager does not commit to a minimum of environmentally sustainable investments that are not aligned with the EU Taxonomy.
-The Investment Manager does not commit to a minimum of socially sustainable investments.
-Although the Fund does not commit to a minimum of environmentally or socially sustainable investments, such investments can be freely allocated under the total public commitment of the Sustainable Investment Fund (min.
-2.00%).
+The Investment Manager does not commit to a minimum of environmentally or socially sustainable investments, such investments can be freely allocated under the total public commitment of the Sustainable Investment Fund (min.
+3.00%).